eztoen/eztoen/README.md

 ## About me
 I`m a **Python Backend Developer** from Russia.\
 I enjoy building web aplications using FastAPI.\
-Continuously exploring new technologies to imporove\
+Continuously exploring new technologies to improve\
 **performance**, **usability**, and **security** of my projects.

 ## Languages and Tools